 11. It takes time to load the program into the system.
 All the details of the program and the access details, server details have to be checked before starting the program.
 This loading and execution of the programs are done with the help of OS.

 The user interface and application interface helps the user to understand the application software and the OS.
 OS also provides extra functions so that the system functionalities are done without fail.
 Coordination with all the applications and tasks help the system to perform well.
 If a program is written outside the assigned memory, the program is deleted.

 This is a guide to the Functions of the Operating System.
-Here we discuss an introduction, what is the Operating System and Functions of Operating System in detail.
+Here we discuss basic concept, what is the Operating System and Functions of Operating System in detail.
 You can also go through our other related articles to learn more –